 Where are vaccinations offered?
 (As of February 25, 2022)

 - What do I have to consider when entering from foreign risk areas?
 (As of January 18, 2021)

-- What is the Situation at the Bistro and Canteen on Campus North and at the Mensa and Cafeterias on Campus South?
-(As of January 13, 2022)
+- Which requirements have to be fulfilled when visiting the bistro and canteen on Campus North and the Mensa and cafeterias on Campus South?
+(As of March 25, 2022)